-Also as an artist that has a true passion for my star ceilings I have no interest whatsoever to make cheap, cheesy and zero realism glow in the dark stars for the sake of selling something and this type of “star” is already flooding the market.
-From the mass produced star stickers and mouldings to the other star artists hand made glow blobs none of them have an inherent capacity to provide true realism as a star ceiling as they are all too uniform in brightness and all stars are constantly visible, this is a failed formula.
+As an artist that has a true passion for my star ceilings I have no interest whatsoever to make cheap, cheesy and zero realism glow in the dark stars for the sake of selling something and this type of “star” is already flooding the market.
+From the mass produced star stickers and mouldings to the other star artists hand made glow blobs none of them have an inherent capacity to provide true realism as a star ceiling as they are all too uniform in brightness and all stars are constantly visible, this is a completely failed formula.

-My XVR-625 stars will provide a true star ceiling effect with stars that will pulse from the darkness of your room in a continuous cycle thruout the night all stars are not visible at all times that is not how I designed them to work.
+My XVR-625 stars will provide a true adult realistic star ceiling effect with stars that will pulse from the darkness of your room in a continuous cycle thruout the night all stars are not visible at all times that is not how I designed them to work.
 However in order to provide this critical effect these depth stars need to be faint at lights out and yet still faint 10 hours later and with glow in the dark as the power supply that is no simple task as it is on a constant down hill drop of luminance from the first second of lights out.
 So how do I achieve the required stability of my depth stars using glow in the dark as the driving force? how indeed?

-My glow in the dark stars are self adhesive so there is no glue or putty needed and are ready to slide direct to ceiling.
-Unlike fibre optics there is no need for ceiling excess, no cables to run, no power supplies to install and no holes to drill.
+My glow in the dark stars are also self adhesive so there is no glue or putty needed and are ready to slide direct to ceiling.
+Unlike fiber optics there is no need for ceiling excess, no cables to run, no power supplies to install and no holes to drill.
 Even if you go through all of that work to install fibre optics they have no capacity to provide any star ceiling realism whatsoever.
 There is also no mess like glow paint and the star ceiling outcome is always perfect without you needing to know how to paint a star ceiling.

 Your Room Must Be Dark:

-Due to the high star field depth that my glow in the dark stars will provide your room must be correctly dark while viewing or the stars will simply NOT be able to work correctly.
+Due to the high star field depth that my glow in the dark stars will provide your room must be reasonably dark while viewing or the stars will simply NOT be able to work correctly.
 Ideally you should not easily be able to make your way around the room while it is dark.
 Pitch black darkness is not required.

 Buy XVR Stars